Pontiac51/miniAVX/README.md

 * Display direct course to next waypoint: -D>
 * Complete Radio Stack: COM1 & 2, NAV1 & 2, ADF1 & 2, XPNDR1 (with mode & ident)
 * Chronometer (Clock, Stopwatch and customizable Timer)
-* Weather: Wind direction and speed, outside air temperature in C and F (in development)
+* Weather: Wind direction and speed (also in components), outside air temperature in C and F (in development)
 * Adjust brightness and invert display

 ***Libraries used:***